opencadc/canfar-portal/docs/storage_en.md

 </div>

-- Add cadcproxy.pem to the list of files to transfer when the job executes (this is the done by adding these lines your submission file).
+- Add cadcproxy.pem to the list of files to transfer when the job executes (this is the done by adding these lines the submission file).

 <div class="shell">
 should_transfer_files = YES
 transfer_input_files = cadcproxy.pem
 </div>

- - Add this line to the start of your batch script
+ - Add this line to the start of the batch script

  <div class="shell">
  {% highlight bash %}